viamrobotics/docs/docs/services/motion.md

 #### Parameters

-The parameters are as follows, in detail:

 **`component_name`**: This is the name of the piece of the robot to which `MoveToPosition` should be called with the transformed destination.
 This component must support the `MoveToPosition`API call with a Pose.
-As of this writing, Arm is the only component so supported.
+As of 10 October 2022, Arm is the only component so supported.

-**`destination`**: A `PoseInFrame` describing where the component_name should end up.
+**`destination`**: A `PoseInFrame` describing where the `component_name` should end up.
 This can be any pose, from the perspective of any component whose location is known in the robot’s `FrameSystem`.
 It will be converted into the frame of the component named in `component_name` when passed to `MoveToPosition`.

 **`world_state`**: This data structure is structured identically to what is described above in “Move”, and is intended to behave the same.
 However, a user’s own implementation of `MoveToPosition` may or may not make use of World State.